 - In any subsequent semester the student's cumulative GPA again falls below 3.00 - A student makes a grade of D, F, or more than two Cs.

-In the case of academic dismissal, the student may appeal his/her academic dismissal according to Appeal of Academic Dismissal as outlined in the MSU Bulletin of the Graduate School.
+In the case of academic dismissal, the student may appeal his/her academic dismissal according to Appeal of Academic Dismissal as outlined in the MSU Graduate Catalog (http://catalog.msstate.edu/graduate).